 Last mile delivery: Logistics management in a changing world

 Parcel delivery volumes have become quite staggering in the past few years, increasing at a steady rate and peaking in 2020 with over 50 million parcels being shipped every day – in the U.S. alone.
 This swell is, of course, driven by e-commerce sales, which have also been climbing at a dizzying pace.
 Pandemic lockdowns and shutdowns contributed to the all-time high e-commerce sales spike of Q2 of 2020.
-And while these numbers are leveling out somewhat as things return to normal in the world, online retail sales figures in Q3 of 2021 were higher than they were prior to COVID-19, suggesting a lasting change in consumer behavior.
+And while these numbers are leveling out somewhat as things return to normal in the world, online retail sales figures in Q3 of 2021 were higher than they were prior to COVID-19, suggesting a lasting change in consumer behaviour.
 And on top of it all, consumer demands are also shifting and evolving at an accelerated speed.

 Today’s online shoppers don’t just want more and cheaper products, they want them on their doorstep by tomorrow morning, if not sooner.
 In the midst of this whirlwind, last mile logistics providers are on the cusp of a revolution in sustainable logistics while also enduring a time of urgent and challenging transition.

 How smart technology is (literally) driving innovation in sustainable logistics